Code-Institute-Submissions/patrickpulfer-codeinsitute_usercentric_milestone_project_AprResub/README.md

 Contact form and validation is required and requires something saying thank you (bootstrap modal?, open new page?)
 - Dont overdo it
 - book right away mentor session
+How to run locally explanation (how to git clone and double click html) testing (tools, how to test, screenshots? gif?)

 Tablet